ZN3ls0n/CCNA_Labs/part2-access-control-segmentation/README.md

 # Security Configuration

-## Access Controls Lists
+## Access Control Lists
-Access control lists are configured on the branch and remote routers to enforce the following design goals.
+Access control lists are configured on both the branch and remote routers to enforce the following design goals.

 ### Access Control List Design Goals
 <ul>